top of page

 12. Practitioner Unavailability and Clinical Will

-A Clinical Will arrangement is in place through WriteUP's affiliated executor services.¹⁵ In the event that Bronwyn Evans becomes unable to practise due to illness, incapacity, or death, appropriately qualified professionals bound by the same confidentiality standards will have access to your records solely to ensure continuity of care or meet legal obligations.
+A Clinical Will arrangement is in place through WriteUpp's affiliated executor services.¹⁵ In the event that Bronwyn Evans becomes unable to practice due to illness, incapacity, or death, appropriately qualified professionals bound by the same confidentiality standards will have access to your records solely to ensure continuity of care or to meet legal obligations.
 You will be informed if this situation applies to your records.

 13. Website and Cookies